watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

 NOTE: Learn more about [text-expansion-query](https://www.elastic.co/guide/en/elasticsearch/reference/8.11/semantic-search-elser.html#text-expansion-query) from the tutorial.

 ## Step 3: Build a custom extension in watsonx Assistant for Elasticsearch API

+### Provision a watsonx Assistant instance in your CloudPak cluster
+From you CloudPak cluster, you need to provision a watsonx Assistant instance and then create an assistant in the new wxA experience.

 ### Retrieve Elasticsearch endpoints
   The below command will print out the Elasticsearch Cluster IP that you will use as the hostname to access Elasticsearch in your assistant on CloudPak.
   ```shell